Smoke from wildfires may increase risk of dementia, study finds

 Unusually poor air quality across the country has regularly triggered public health alerts warning of microscopic toxins in air pollution.
 Some fine particulate matter is so small it can enter the brain through the nose directly or cross the brain’s protective blood-brain barrier.
 Some particulate matter is also known to affect the lungs and heart, in addition to the brain.

-This year saw a record-number of air quality alerts in the U.S., propelled by massive wildfires in Canada.
-In California alone, there have have been more than 5,000 wildfires this year with more than a quarter-million acres burned in what is widely considered a “mild” fire season.
+This year saw a record number of air quality alerts in the U.S., propelled by massive wildfires in Canada.
+In California alone, there have been more than 5,000 wildfires this year with more than a quarter-million acres burned in what is widely considered a “mild” fire season.

 Adar said wildfire smoke is becoming a “more widespread stressor,” with many cities experiencing as many as 30 days or more of smoke impacts.
 Wildfires are believed to contribute up to 25% of the fine particulate matter exposures across the entire country and as much as 50% in Western states.

-Any new health effects linked to wildfires are extra concerning to researchers as global climate change increases the risk of the ecological disaster happening with more regularity.
+Any new health effects linked to wildfires are extra concerning to researchers as global climate change increases the risk of ecological disasters happening with more regularity.

 “While individual wildfires may be short-lived, these events are becoming more frequent in our communities due to warmer temperatures, drier conditions, and longer fire seasons.
 As we’ve seen, wildfire smoke can also travel very far distances,” Adar said.